csci141/Labs/202440/Lab2/lab2.md

 2. In the terminal, you'll see a **prompt** that ends with a `$` sign.
 This is called the command line, or command prompt; you'll type commands here to interact with the system.
 Commands that you issue are interpreted by a program called a shell.
 The default shell, or command line language on the lab machines  is called `bash`; it is one of the many shells available in Linux.

 3. You’ll notice that the `$` is prepended with your username and an `@` followed by the name of the computer that you are logged into.
-For example, `wehrwes@linux-11:~$` specifies the user `wehrwes` logged into the `linux-11` machine.
+For example, `lovelaceA@linux-11:~$` specifies the user `lovelaceA` logged into the `linux-11` machine.

-4. Anything you can do with the mouse when interacting with a windows environment you can also accomplish via the command line.
+4. Anything you can do with the mouse when interacting with a Windows environment you can also accomplish via the command line.
 In the following steps you will create a new directory (folder), navigate into that folder, and run a Python file, using only the command line.
 For these instructions, code and/or sample file content or output are displayed in code blocks like the one below.
 Type commands EXACTLY as they provided, and press return/enter to issue the command.
 For example:

    ```
    whoami